 My value proposition is simple - it is all about IP, packaging it, and creating a go-to-market plan

-The core value proposition is to help an organization to realize its dreams of creating packaged IP that allows the organization to scale the business.
-I work with every aspect of the lifecycle phase, from the initial innovation/envision sessions building the roadmap (based on horizons), pricing/packaging the solution, defining a go-to-market plan, and eventually defining the channel, which today needs to be a commercial marketplace and potential channel partners.
+The core value proposition is to help an organization realize its dreams of creating packaged IP that allows the organization to scale the business.
+I work with every aspect of the lifecycle phase, from the initial innovation/envision sessions, building the roadmap (based on horizons), pricing/packaging the solution, defining a go-to-market plan, and eventually defining the channel, which today needs to be a commercial marketplace and potential channel partners.

 I have lived in independent software vendor (ISV) and solution provider/system integrator roles.
 I am more than ever convinced that channel partners need to create IP to be able to survive in the future.
 There is no way that the current hourly labor selling will pay off.
 It does not scale, and you have the daily worry about having somebody on the bench.
-Believe me, I have been part of this worry and will never want to experience it.
+I have been part of this worry and will never want to experience it.
 I am especially proud of some former cases where I have been part of the management deciding to create IP to scale.
 One is Valo Solutions (part of German Staffbase today), an industry-leading Intranet solution.
 I was part of the board making the decision, and the team made it a huge success.
 Those are decisions that every solution provider should consider.

 New rising area of tremendous interest - enterprises creating IP and building a software business

 Another area that excites me is cases where traditional enterprises have built software tools and solutions for internal use and then decided to commercialize the business.
 What is happening in these organizations is that they are building a software business that is very different from what they have today.
 My role is to take these organizations from the initial envisioning to getting the solution to the market.

 Education offerings, including technology education like Office 365, are part of what we do and continue to do